xiabob/Raw-Alchemy/README.md

 *   **Auto**: This is the default mode.
 You can select a **Metering** method from the dropdown (`hybrid`, `average`, etc.) to let the application determine the best exposure automatically.
 *   **Manual**: Select this mode to override auto-exposure.
 You can then enter a specific EV value in the **EV Stops** box or use the slider to adjust the exposure compensation manually.

+The **Metering** dropdown (available in `Auto` mode) lets you choose a strategy for automatic exposure adjustment:

+*   **`matrix` (Default)**: An advanced evaluative metering mode.
+It divides the image into a 7x7 grid, intelligently weighting each zone based on brightness and position.
+It actively suppresses highlights and boosts shadows, providing the most balanced and reliable exposure for complex scenes.
+*   **`hybrid`**: A simpler, faster intelligent mode.
+It aims for a balanced average exposure but will automatically reduce brightness to prevent highlights from blowing out.
+*   **`average`**: Calculates the average brightness of the entire scene and adjusts it to middle gray.
+Best for evenly lit scenes.
+*   **`center-weighted`**: Prioritizes the brightness of the center of the frame.
+Ideal for portraits or centered subjects.
+*   **`highlight-safe` (ETTR)**: Exposes the image as brightly as possible without clipping highlights.
+This captures maximum shadow detail but may require lowering exposure in post.

 #### 4. Start Processing

 *   Click the **Start Processing** button.